+The museum houses thousands of artefacts that provide a rich history of the instruments, innovations and patient care over the last 300 years.
+At the College, there are glass cabinets that display some of the artefacts.
 The antiquarian books, numbering over 600, go back to the early part of the 17th century.
-The collections are not open to the public but can be viewed by appointment.
+The collections are not open to public but can be viewed by appointment.
 The Honorary Curator welcomes enquiries on any aspect of the history of ophthalmology, please direct your enquiries to [email protected].

 The collections have largely been built up over the years through donations.
 Offers of equipment and books are welcome but with limited space only items that fill an important gap in the collections can be accepted.